What is a male condom?

 The cost of male condoms depends on the style (ribbed, lubricated) and the type (latex, lambskin, polyurethane).
 Most condoms are purchased in packages from 3 to 12.
 The cost per condom ranges from as little as 20¢ to $2.50 each.
 Some health facilities may distribute condoms free.

-What about male condoms and sexually transmitted diseases (STD’s)?
+What about male condoms and sexually transmitted infections (STIs)?

-A condom is the only means of birth control that provides any reduction in the transmission of sexually transmitted diseases.
-However condoms are not “Safe Sex,” but rather “Safer Sex.”
+A condom is the only means of birth control that provides any reduction in the transmission of sexually transmitted infections.
+However, condoms are not “Safe Sex,” but rather “Safer Sex.”
 According to the workshop summary, “Scientific Evidence on Condom Effectiveness for Sexually Transmitted Disease (STD) Prevention,” July 2001, The National Institute of Health and the National Institute of Allergy and Infectious Diseases report

 - Syphilis transmission is reduced 29% for typical use.
 It is reduced 50 to 71% when condoms are used correctly 100% of the time.